intersystems/multi-model-exercise/README.md

 	```

 	As you can see, this is a standard SQL create statement that will generate an Employee table on your InterSystems IRIS instance.

+	Note: if you are using python 2 or earlier, follow the commented instructions in `createschema.py` in the `connect_to_iris()` function to configure the connection properly.

 3. Run `python createSchema.py`.
 	* Note: This exercise is configured for Python 3.
 For some users, you may need to run `python3 createSchema.py` if the `python` command defaults to Python 2.